hslu-ige-laes/lora-devices-ttn/README.md

-# lora-devices-ttn - LoRaWAN device integration into the things network
+# LoRaWAN device integration into the things network

 > **See [https://hslu-ige-laes.github.io/lora-devices-ttn/](https://hslu-ige-laes.github.io/lora-devices-ttn/) for documentation**